 Though English has become a universal language in the technology sphere, you’ll still want to consider who your expected users are and how to reach them.
-English may be the best choice to have access to a broad user base, but you’ll want to keep in mind that many people are approaching your documentation as non-native English speakers, so work to favor straight-forward language that will not confuse your readers or viewers.
+English may be the best choice to have access to a broad user base, but you’ll want to keep in mind that many people are approaching your documentation as non-native English speakers, so work to favor accessible language that will not confuse your readers or viewers.

 Try to write documentation as though you are writing to a collaborator who needs to be brought up to speed on the current project; after all, you’ll want to encourage potential contributors to make pull requests to the project.

 Because any user can file an issue, not all issues will be reporting bugs or be feature requests; you may receive questions via the issue tracker tool, or you may receive requests for smaller enhancements to the user interface, for example.
 It is best to organize these issues as much as possible and to be communicative to the users who are creating these issues.

 Issues should represent concrete tasks that need to be done on the source code, and you will need to prioritize them accordingly.
 You and your team will have an understanding of the amount of time and energy you or contributors can devote to filed issues, and together you can work collaboratively to make decisions and create an actionable plan.
-When you know you won’t be able to get to a particular issue within a quick timeframe, you can still comment on the issue to let the user know that you have read the issue and that you’ll get to it when you can, and if you are able to you can provide an expected timeline for when you can look at the issue again.
+When you know you won’t be able to get to a particular issue within a quick timeframe, you can still comment on the issue to let the user know that you have read the issue and that you’ll get to it when you can, and if you are able to you can provide an expected timeline for when you can review the issue again.

 For issues that are feature requests or enhancements, you can ask the person who filed the issue whether they are able to contribute code themselves.
 You can direct them to the